skozlovf/flask-json/docs/index.rst

 Initialization
 ==============

-Before using Flask-JSON features you have to create :class:`~flask_json.FlaskJSON` instance and initialize it with the Flask application instance.
+Before using Flask-JSON features you need to create :class:`~flask_json.FlaskJSON` instance and initialize it with the Flask application instance.
 As with common Flask extension there are two ways.